In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

-The lid is composed of thin steel that has been powder coated to give it a lustrous sheen.
+The lid is composed of thin steel powder coated to give it a lustrous sheen.
 The same may be said for the main housing and the hopper.
 Again, the goal is to reduce weight as much as feasible.

 That’s just fine with us.
 One disadvantage is that there is no latch to secure the lid.
 When moving the grill, this will be a problem.
 If you go down a rocky wilderness road, the lid will bounce up and down.
 The hopper lid suffers from the same issue.

 The rest of the grill is constructed of plastic, including the handles and wheels.
-It’s okay if the wheels are made of plastic, but the handles should be made of something else.
+It’s okay if the wheels are plastic, but the handles should be something else.
 After all, when cooking, the handles are in direct contact with the grill.
 You don’t want them to melt due to the high temperatures.
 Fortunately, no previous customers have reported a similar occurrence.

-Having saying that, the Traeger Tailgater 20 still feels substantial.
-It is small in size, has some clever designs, and is well-made.
+The Traeger Tailgater 20 still feels substantial.
+It is small, has some clever designs, and is well-made.

 Different cooking options

-The Tailgater pellet grill offers a cooking zone that allows for a variety of cooking methods, including grilling and smoking.
-If you despise cleaning your barbecue, you should absolutely consider using copper grill mats on it.
+The Tailgater pellet grill offers a cooking zone for various cooking methods, including grilling and smoking.
+If you despise cleaning your barbecue, you should consider using copper grill mats.

-The smoking feature, on the other hand, allows you to cook a brisket low and slow for 6 hours.
+On the other hand, the smoking feature allows you to cook a low and slow brisket for 6 hours.
 Brisket can also be wrapped for that crispy, juicy flavor.